isomerpages/moe-pasirriscrestsec/_parents/Sexuality Education.md

-**Information for Parents**
+<h3>Information for Parents</h3>

-10\.
-Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.
+10. Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.

-11\.
-Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+11. Parents who wish to opt their children out of the <strong>Sexuality Education lessons</strong> need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](https://prcss.moe.edu.sg/qql/slot/u200/pdf/SED/GY%20consent%20from_2022.pdf).
 The completed form is to be submitted by 28/02/2022.

 12\.
 Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](https://prcss.moe.edu.sg/qql/slot/u200/pdf/SED/ETeens__consent%20Form%202022.pdf).
+This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/ETeens__consent%20Form%202022.pdf" />here</a>.
 The completed form is to be submitted by 28/02/2022.

-13\.
-Parents can contact Ms Conceicao Daphnie Colette \[SH/Citizenship Education\] at [conceicao\_daphnie\_colette@schools.gov.sg](mailto:conceicao_daphnie_colette@schools.gov.sg) for discussion or to seek clarification about the school’s sexuality education programme.
+13. Parents can contact Ms Conceicao Daphnie Colette \[SH/Citizenship Education\] at [conceicao\_daphnie\_colette@schools.gov.sg](mailto:conceicao_daphnie_colette@schools.gov.sg) for discussion or to seek clarification about the school’s sexuality education programme.

-14\.
-Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.
+14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.